 It is no surprise then that CEOs still regularly cite an article of his from 2011 entitled Peacetime CEO, wartime CEO.

-If you have not read it (I recommend you do), the premise is that CEOs behave very differently in times of peace, defined as when a company has a structural advantage and is leading a growing market, than they do durng times of war (when competition is fierce and/ or the business is facing an existential crisis).
+If you have not read it (I recommend you do), the premise is that CEOs behave very differently in times of peace, defined as when a company has a structural advantage and is leading a growing market, than they do during times of war (when competition is fierce and/ or the business is facing crisis).

-While I don’t disagree with the article per se, I think it is dangerous for 99% of startup CEOs out there.
-In my view, if you have raised capital and are burning said capital, then you are at war.
+While I don’t disagree with the article per se, I think that the differentiation between war time CEO and peace time CEO is dangerous for 99% of startup CEOs out there.
+In my view, if you have raised capital and are burning said capital, then you are at war and should adopt a war time CEO mindset.
 Period.
-It is never peace time.
+It is never peacetime.